-Click on the other resources tab to see more useful info.
+Click on the more resources tab to see more useful info.

-I went to Ghana as part of a team planning to build a new mine.
-I had been working on the studies and design work for the company's two Ghana projects for five years so I was very familiar with the project but not particularly familiar with Ghana which I had visited only three times, two of those being very short project kick-off trips.
-I was also a complete community novice, with this being my first overseas assignment so, perhaps not surprisingly, I made plenty of mistakes.
+My social licence journey began I went to Ghana as part of a team planning to build a new mine.
+I had been working on the studies and design work for the company's Ghana projects for five years so I was very familiar with the project but not particularly familiar with Ghana which I had visited only three times, two of those being very short project kick-off trips.
+I was also a complete community novice, with Ghana being my first overseas assignment so, perhaps not surprisingly, I made plenty of mistakes.
 What follows is a look back on some of the processes we put in place and the results we saw in three important areas...

 A good way to spend an hour getting an introduction to how the performance standards work.
 You'll find more useful IFC-generated information here.